lamhq/tech-notes/pages/tools/git/undo.md

 ## Reset everything to a commit

-- Reset history to selected commit.
+- Reset history to selected commit
-- Discards any uncommitted changes and resets everything to the state of the specified commit.
+- Working directory is rolled back to the state of the specified commit
 - Caution: always check that your working directory is clean before using this command
 - Use cases: undoing unwanted changes permanently